Privacy at AstraZeneca

 * Complying with our legal and regulatory obligations, e.g. product recalls, product safety notifications.

 - Members of the general public, in the course of their:

 * Participation in AstraZeneca activities such as education and disease management programs.

 - Third parties providing a service to AstraZeneca.

 AstraZeneca may collect your personal information directly from you in a number of ways including over the telephone, through a form or online portal, or by email.

 AstraZeneca may also collect your personal information from third parties such as organisations engaged by AstraZeneca to carry out functions on behalf of AstraZeneca including administrators of patient support/supply programs, event management organisations and recruitment agencies.
 If you are a healthcare professional, AstraZeneca may also collect your personal information from online directories which we subscribe to.

 In certain circumstances, AstraZeneca is required to collect and hold certain types of personal information by law.
-For example, we are required to collect and hold records of sample medicines provided to healthcare professionals under the Medicines Australia Code of Conduct and applicable Australian State and Territory legislation and the Medsafe NZ Regulatory Guidelines for Medicines and applicable New Zealand legislation.
+For example, we are required to collect and hold records of sample medicines provided to healthcare professionals under the Medicines Australia Code of Conduct and applicable Australian State and Territory legislation and the Medicines New Zealand Code of Practice and applicable New Zealand legislation.